Make a claim now

 The majority of Clinical Negligence cases are funded by a Conditional Fee Agreement, more commonly known as a “no win no fee” agreement.
 This means that there will be nothing to pay up front and nothing to pay if the claim has been lost.
 If you are successful in your claim a deduction of 25% of damages will be taken to cover the success fee and the shortfall in legal fees.

 It may also be the case that an After The Event (ATE) insurance policy will be obtained to cover the costs of expensive medical reports and investigations.
 If an ATE insurance policy has to be obtained the cost of the same will be discussed with you at the appropriate point.
 The cost of the ATE insurance policy is again taken from your damages and only payable if you are successful with your claim.

 For most pharmaceutical claims, ATE insurance is not required.

 Charities / useful links

-If you believe or feel you have a claim, contact us for a free initial consultation regarding your options.
+If you believe or feel you have a claim, contact us for a no-obligation consultation regarding your options.

 Carol joined Oakwood Solicitors in May 2017 to lead the Medical Negligence department.
 She handles a wide range of Clinical and Dental Negligence claims and has a specialist interest in Birth Injuries.
 Carol has years of experience in handling complex clinical and Dental Negligence claims securing substantial amounts of damages for her clients.
 Carol studied her law degree (LLB honours) at Salford University.